bmcollier/hexflow/AI.md

 # Hexflow AI Guide

-This guide explains how to use the Hexflow framework to create orchestrated workflows from specification files.
+This guide explains for agents how to use the Hexflow framework to create orchestrated workflows from specification files.

+## IMPORTANT

+**DAG Files**: YAML workflow definitions that control application flow. *They must have the filename extension ".dag"* **Examples**: Use the examples at https://github.com/bmcollier/hexflow/ to understand how to subclass and use this library

 ## Overview